-Effective Date: Effective for taxable years beginning on or after January 1, 1998, applicable to individuals who begin work on or after January 1, 1997
+Effective Date: Effective for taxable years beginning on or after January 1, 1998,

 Description: Employers may claim a credit equal to 35 percent of the first \$6,000 of wages paid to workers with disabilities, as certified by the State Department of Education or other designated State agency.
 The credit applies for the second year of employment if a Federal work opportunity tax credit applies for the first year.
 Alternatively, taxpayers may claim the credit based on the first year of employment if no work opportunity tax credit applies.
-Taxpayers may carry over unused credit amounts to subsequent tax years.

-30. Qualified Emerging Technology Companies Credits (QETC)
+31. Qualified Emerging Technology Companies Credits (QETC)